Girls STEAM Ahead With NASA Resource Center

 Media and Event Resources

-Below are resources to assist you in the promotion and execution of your Girls STEAM Ahead With NASA event.
-Standard language is provided, with space to fill in your unique information.
-Using the standard badges and language will unite your event with others across the nation.
+Below, you will find resources to help you promote and execute a Girls STEAM Ahead with NASA event.
+The materials include standard language about the program as well as space to fill in information about your location.
+Using the standard branding and language will unite your event with others across the nation.

 Press Release template (Word doc.)